Click above to download our school BYOD policy guide, or continue reading the article below.

 You understand that the decision to bring a personal device into the school rests with the parent/guardian, as does the liability for any loss and/or damage that may occur as a result of using the personal device in school, during school visits and other outside activities.

 You understand that by allowing the student to bring their personal device into school, both you and the student agree to these terms and conditions and agree to be bound to the rules, regulations and statements contained in this BYOD policy, including the Acceptable Use Policy, Consequences for Disruption and Misuse, Device Requirements and the School Liability Statement.”

 It is important to remember that this article is a general guide that provides a basic overview of the policies, procedures and liabilities that should be considered when creating a BYOD policy for your school.
 You should not use this as a framework for creating a Bring Your Own Device policy.

 As stated earlier, no two school BYOD policies are the same.
 Therefore, it is very important for you to invest the time to discuss the BYOD policy requirements for your school with your internal ICT function.
 This includes any staff members that are involved with the implementation of school policies and those that have knowledge of the school’s compliance requirements.

 In addition, remember to get feedback on the BYOD policy from teachers and other staff members that are involved with the day-to-day use of mobile devices for learning purposes.

 There are other considerations that we have not discussed in this article such as network permissions, training, technical support considerations and the advantages of implementing BYOD at your school.
 These topics will be discussed in future articles on Our ICT website.

-Our ICT is a trusted award winning ICT services provider that specialises in providing ICT support services and technology solutions to the UK education sector.
-We’ve helped many schools implement a BYOD policy, including the introduction of Mobile Device Management solutions and the latest wireless networking solutions.
+We’re an award winning ICT education specialist that’s helped many schools implement a BYOD policy.
+We also provide schools with Mobile Device Management solutions and the latest wireless networking solutions.